xraaay/pick-a-place/README.md

 #### To Do

  - Currently, user-defined settings are not user-specific.
  - History of chosen restaurants tied to users.
  - Add additional pictures or descriptions to results
  - Add would you rather for default search
  - Navigate from Search Form to Roll The Dice

+#### Non-DB Build
+ - Separate branch for non-DB build
+  - Set settings into local storage
+  - Remove users
+  - Replace API calls with Redux